-The Keyless Access system allows for doors and the tailgate to be accessed without pressing the remote key button.
-The remote key must be within 1 m (3 ft) of the tailgate or door being opened.
+The Keyless Access system allows for doors and the liftgate to be accessed without removing the remote key from your pocket, purse, briefcase, etc. The remote key must be within 1 m (3 ft) of the liftgate or door being opened.
 If the vehicle has this feature, there will be a button on the outside door handles.

 Keyless Access can be programmed to unlock all doors on the first lock/unlock press from the driver door.
-Keyless Unlocking can also be turned off.
-To view available settings from the infotainment screen, touch Settings > Vehicle > Remote Lock, Unlock, Start.
+To view available settings from the infotainment home screen, touch Settings > Vehicle > Remote Lock, Unlock, Start.

 If equipped with memory seats, remote keys 1 and 2 are linked to seating positions of memory 1 or 2.
-See Memory Seats \Rightarrow 48.
+See Memory Seats \$\displays 41.